-ments choreographed into a set of routines that improve cardiovascular endurance, coordination, and rhythm.
-Some class sets may include step benches and routines to improve ics include training principles, nutrition, stress, back pain and to teach American Red Cross Swimming and Water Safety courses.
+Group/Cardio Fitness classes combine a variety of movements choreographed into a set of routines that improve cardiovascular endurance, coordination, and rhythm.
+Some class sets may include step benches and routines to improve muscular endurance (toning) and flexibility.
+Fee: \$10.